AcceleratedComputing/AcceleratedComputing.github.io/training.md

 permalink: /training/
 ---

+If you would like to add training to the calendar then either [contact](contact) us or submit a pull request.

+## Open to all courses ##
 The following national training is currently available.
-If you would like to add training to the calendar then either [contact](contact) us or submit a pull request.
+Keep an eye on on the blog and twitter for details of course sign up links.

 <br/>